🖥️

 Payloads for each device have their own specific repository.
 Consider this the payload library for the given device.
 These repositories are listed below by device:

-Each repository should have a README.md or some may even have a dedicated CONTRIBUTING.md that explicitly outlines the guidelines for style, acceptable content, etc. Be sure to read these before starting.
+Each repository should have a README.md or even a dedicated CONTRIBUTING.md that explicitly outline the guidelines for style, acceptable content, etc.

 Develop your payload